-If you ever bothered to take a look at one of the 64-bit Longhorn compiles, you may have noticed that these builds are extremely empty and lack, for example, the sidebar.
+If you ever bothered to take a look at one of the 64-bit Longhorn compiles, you may have noticed that most of these builds are extremely empty and lack, as one example, the sidebar.
 There’s a good reason why these compiles lack lots of features the x86 Longhorn compiles did have.
-A new architecture When the development of Longhorn began the 64-bit processors we know today did not exist yet.
+A new architecture When the development of Longhorn began, the 64-bit processors we know today were not yet available.
 In 1994 Hewlett Packard partnered with Intel to create a new 64-bit architecture based on an earlier development called “EPIC”.

 Run Microsoft’s Windows “Longhorn” today using these activation cracks for each build.
 Simply replace the “winlogon.exe” in your System32 folder with the copies contained in the ZIP below.
 There are two ways to do this.
 The first is to replace it from within the Windows install itself.
 This will mean that your Longhorn installation must be fully functional first.
 You cannot delete winlogon.exe – it’s in use.
 You can, however, rename it – simply rename it to “winlogon.